 - 2 tablespoons vinegar I used apple cider

-- 1 clove garlic pressed or minced or ½ tsp garlic powder
+- 1 clove garlic pressed or minced or ½ teaspoon garlic powder

 - ¼ teaspoon fine sea salt